vagnereix/challenge-bmw-vipers/README.md

 #### Variáveis de Ambiente

-This project uses Prisma to interact with the database.
+This project uses `Prisma` to interact with the `Postgres` database.
 To set up Prisma, you need to set the environment variable `DATABASE_URL`.

 Create a `.env` file at the root of the project and add the following line: